 Dr. Michael R. Lovell is Marquette University’s 24th president, serving since 2014.
 Under his guidance, Marquette focuses on innovation, entrepreneurship, and community renewal and development — all consistent with the university’s Catholic, Jesuit mission.

-The university is transforming the Strategic Innovation Fund, unveiled by President Lovell in 2014, into The Marquette Impact Challenge.
-It cultivates and funds innovative ideas from students, faculty and staff with a desire to involve community organizations.
+The university has transformed the Strategic Innovation Fund, unveiled by President Lovell in 2014, into the two-track Marquette Impact Challenge.
+It continues to cultivate and fund innovative ideas from students, faculty and staff with a desire to involve community organizations.
 It has further expanded the President’s Challenge track to encourage community-focused responses to the coronavirus pandemic.

 President Lovell serves as co-chair of the Greater Milwaukee Foundation’s Milwaukee Succeeds initiative and co-chairs Innovation in Milwaukee.
-Among the organizational boards on which he serves: Association of Jesuit Colleges and Universities, Big East Conference and Children’s Hospital of Wisconsin.
+The organizational boards on which he serves include: Association of Jesuit Colleges and Universities, Big East Conference and Children’s Wisconsin.
 He is a member of the Council on Competitiveness and serves on executive committees of the Coalition of Urban and Metropolitan Universities, Greater Milwaukee Committee, The Water Council and Wisconsin Association of Independent Colleges and Universities, for which he is chair.

 Prior to Marquette, he served the University of Wisconsin–Milwaukee as chancellor and, earlier, dean of its engineering college.
 He previously held academic and research leadership positions at the University of Pittsburgh and University of Kentucky.

 President Lovell holds three mechanical engineering degrees including a doctorate from the University of Pittsburgh.
-He has received awards from the National Science Foundation, SME (Society of Manufacturing Engineers) and numerous other organizations; is a fellow of the American Society of Mechanical Engineers and National Academy of Inventors; and holds U.S. and world patents.
+He has received awards from the National Science Foundation, Society of Manufacturing Engineers (SME) and numerous other organizations; is a fellow of the American Society of Mechanical Engineers and National Academy of Inventors; and holds U.S. and global patents.